octopress/asset-pipeline/README.md

 This should be very simple to use.

-1. Ass Sass or CSS to `stylesheets/` or `css/` directory in your site's source.
+1. Add Sass or CSS to `stylesheets/` or `css/` directory in your site's source.
-1. Ass Coffeescript or JS to `stylesheets/` or `css/` directory in your site's source.
+1. Add Coffeescript or JS to `stylesheets/` or `css/` directory in your site's source.
 2. Put Coffeescript and JS in `[source]/javascripts/`.
-3. Add a liquid tags to your sites layout.
+3. Add liquid tags (see below) to your sites layout.
 4. Build.

 If you want, you can configure which directories this plugin reads from.
 See the configuration section below.